matheusfillipe/GDScript-REPL/README.md

 # GDScript REPL

-This repo contains:
+This repository contains:

-- A proof of concept gdscript REPL
+- A proof of concept GDScript REPL
 - A dockerfile to build godot server for alpine
 - A dockerfile to run godot from alpine
-- A IRC gdscript REPL bot
+- A IRC GDScript REPL bot

-Notice that if all you want is run gdscript files from the command line you don't need this project.
+Notice that if all you want is run GDScript files from the command line you don't need this project.
 Check out: https://docs.godotengine.org/en/stable/tutorials/editor/command_line_tutorial.html

 ## Motivation

-Gdscript is a python like language but it lacks a reply.
+GDScript is a python like language but it lacks a REPL.
 Godot has a built in `godot -s script.gd` to run scripts but it is overkill when you just want to test out the difference between a `PoolStringArray` and a normal `Array` of strings and play around like you can do with so many languages.

-That inspired me to try to turn `godot -s` into a repl, creating a [websocket server](https://docs.godotengine.org/en/stable/classes/class_websocketserver.html) that will take any string from any client in, evaluate it by creating new [GDScript](https://docs.godotengine.org/en/stable/classes/class_script.html), attaching that script to a resource node and then calling a function of that node.
-That requires a lot of hacky string manipulations to keep stuff working and have a separated local and global scopes allowing you to create functions, enums and classes from the repl.
+That inspired me to try to turn `godot -s` into a REPL, creating a [websocket server](https://docs.godotengine.org/en/stable/classes/class_websocketserver.html) that will take any string from any client in, evaluate it by creating new [GDScript](https://docs.godotengine.org/en/stable/classes/class_script.html), attaching that script to a resource node and then calling a function of that node.
+That requires a lot of hacky string manipulations to keep stuff working and have a separated local and global scopes allowing you to create functions, enums and classes from the REPL.

-This is this still very work in progress and experimental but serves to prove the point that a repl for godot would be awesome.
+This is this still very work in progress and experimental but serves to prove the point that a REPL for godot would be awesome.

 ## Installation